 Perhaps it would be interesting to try it out, I will think about it.

 2016-4-10: I searched a little to find some pics and videos of those earlier products that I mentioned, and they and newer versions are still available.
-They are as I said more meant for sideways lighting for fun, but still, the concept is really the same and the revolights provide a subset of the patterns/colours that can be made with such systems.
+They are, as I said, more meant for sideways lighting for fun, but still, the concept is really the same and the revolights provide a subset of the patterns/colours that can be made with such systems, but with more light forward/backward.
 Here are some examples on youtube:

 Monkey lights?
 (20 Sep 2007) Night riding with Glenn named "Glenn and his Monkey Lights" on http://davidschloss.com/revolights-review/, so perhaps this was the original?